6.1 Jitter and Count Plots

-As an example, let’s generate a scatterplot between kit_qual and heat_qual.
+As an example, let’s look at the gm2004 dataset, and generate a scatterplot between continent and HDI_category.

 library(r02pro)